Skip nav to main content.

 Everyone can enjoy the beauty of Estes Park!

-The Lake Estes Trail is behind the Visitor Information Center.
-It is a flat concrete trail (1.4 miles one direction) that borders Lake Estes where there is a fishing pier designed for disabled access.
+The Lake Estes Trail is behind the Visitor Information Center is a flat concrete trail (1.4 miles one direction) that borders Lake Estes where there is a fishing pier designed for accessibility.
 The trail also borders the nine hole golf course, which is a frequent grazing spot for elk — and there are picnic tables so you can pack a lunch and enjoy the scenery.

 The Estes Park Quota Club has wheelchairs and other hospital equipment available for loan on a temporary basis.
 Arrangements can be made by calling the Estes Park Medical Center at 970-586-2317.
 A small, refundable deposit is required on all equipment.